WildernessBear/447-COVID-lunch-proj/README.md

 # 447-COVID-lunch-proj

-Minimal functionality now exists, a new user may register and log in, an existing user may log in, an admin may log in either at the site itself or to the admin page.
+Minimal functionality now exists.
+A new user may register and log in, an existing user may log in, and an admin may log in either at the site itself or to the admin page.

 ## To run the program:
 1. Navigate to `Lunchtime/Lproj/mysite` on your command line